 Aging in Place vs Universal Design: How to Start the Process to Making Handicap Renovations

 One of the most substantial recent trends in home remodeling is that the demand for services and resources for our increasingly aging population.
 As we get older, the need for accessible, safe and comfortable living spaces becomes more important.
-At the same time, many aging homeowners want to stay in their own home as they get older, among the friends and neighbors, they have lived in all their life.
+At the same time, many aging homeowners want to stay in their own homes as they get older, among friends and neighbors, they have lived in all their life.